sharetribe/flex-docs/src/docs/references/email-templates/index.md

 ## Helpers

-Sharetribe Flex email templating supports a subset of [Handlebars built in helpers](https://handlebarsjs.com/guide/builtin-helpers.html).
+Sharetribe email templating supports a subset of [Handlebars built in helpers](https://handlebarsjs.com/guide/builtin-helpers.html).

 In addition to the built-in helpers, we have implemented a small set of